ISAIAH

 CHAPTER 19

-1. The people who lead Egypt into sin and false gods.
+1. The dried up waters were the people who lead Egypt into sin and false gods.

-2. Those who profit from those deceived and led astray.
+2. Th e fishermen are those who profit from those deceived and led astray.

 CHAPTER 20